rweather/vz200-restoration/README.md

 * Dick Smith Super 80 (this was a kit made in concert with Electronics Australia)
 * Microbee
 * Any odd Electronics Australia or ETI kit computers like DREAM-6800, ETI-660, or EDUC-8

+Update: I now have the original kit version of the Microbee but am still on the lookout for the production Microbee.

 ## License